 - 3rd Place, Washington State Preliminary Chinese Bridge Competition

 - Completion of CET Harbin Intensive Language Program

 - Outstanding Soloist Award at Lionel Hampton Jazz Festival

-Went to China Fall 2019 for Chinese intensive language and culture, requiring a language pledge.
+Went to China in fall 2019 for Chinese intensive language and culture, requiring a language pledge.

-I remember him receiving an honorary mention in the Speech Contest, one of the three contest areas at the Chinese Bridge Contest, and I was particularly impressed with his remark that he was especially motivated to learn Chinese well because his parents had adopted an orphan girl from southwest China and he wanted to learn about the country and culture she came from — it was such a selfless and heart-warming goal and he has more than lived up to it since.
+I remember his receiving an honorary mention in the Speech Contest, one of the three contest areas at the Chinese Bridge Contest, and I was particularly impressed with his remark that he was especially motivated to learn Chinese well because his parents had adopted an orphan girl from southwest China and he wanted to learn about the country and culture she came from—it was such a selfless and heart-warming goal and he has more than lived up to it since.

 In fall 2019, he attended the Intensive Language Program at Harbin in northeast China, one of the elite programs, with such challenging pledges as Chinese-only for overseas learners.
 Upon returning from CET Harbin, his level of Chinese gained new heights noticeably and won genuine praises from instructors and admiration from fellow students in Chinese classes.
 Xinmin Liu

 After working as a camp counselor this summer, he will teach in Spain for a year.
-He wants a career that includes travel, learning about new cultures, perhaps working for a non-profit and combine that with writing.
+He wants a career that includes travel, learning about new cultures, perhaps working for a non-profit, and to combine that with writing.